-Based on the staff recommended alternative at Broadway that includes two-left turn lanes and one northbound through lane, the SFMTA estimates that northbound travel time within the project area could increase by approximately two minutes (from 7 to 9 minutes) during the peak periods, assuming 2019 travel demand and traffic patterns.
+With this project, the SFMTA estimates that northbound travel time within the project area could increase by approximately two minutes (from 7 to 9 minutes) during the peak periods, assuming 2019 travel demand and traffic patterns.
 Approximately 150 to 250 vehicles would seek alternative corridors based on the increased congestion (utilizing streets such as 6th, 3rd, Fremont/Front, Main/Drumm, and other corridors) or would otherwise modify their trip by leaving at a different time, taking a different mode, or eliminating the trip altogether.